Large-time asymptotics in deep learning: Roadmap to learning via neural ODEs

-\begin{remark}[Sobolev regularization] As per \Cref{thm: th_existence}, the optimization problems for continuous-time neural networks of the form \eqref{eq: sigma.outside.i} -- \eqref{eq: sigma.inside.i} can be shown to admit a solution.
-We stress however the need for considering a $H^1$--regularization in the case of \eqref{eq: sigma.outside.i}, as otherwise, we may not a priori guarantee the existence of a global minimizer.
-Indeed, an issue arises due to the specific nonlinear form of the neural network \eqref{eq: sigma.outside.i}, which may be an impediment for passing to the limit in the equation using only weak convergences.
+By virtue of the direct method in the calculus of variations, the existence\footnote{Uniqueness ought not to be expected (as in most deep learning tasks) due to the inherent lack of convexity.
+Notwithstanding, there exist cases (e.g. two-layer perceptrons) where uniqueness can be ensured by lifting the training problem as a minimization problem over measures, which may render the problem convex (see \citep{chizat2018global}).} of minimizers for the learning problems we consider herein can readily be shown when the appropriate parameter regularization is used (see \Cref{lem: compact.flow}).
+We put emphasis on the following remark (see also \Cref{rem: BV.need}).

-To be more precise, when considering only an $L^2$--regularization of the controls for \eqref{eq: sigma.outside.i}, we see that the nonlinearity $\sigma$ may be an impediment in applying the weak convergences of the minimizing sequences $\{w_n\}_{n=1}^{+\infty}$ and $\{b_n\}_{n=1}^{+\infty}$.
-We can illustrate this with a simple example as the one just above: if $\sigma(x) = \max\{x,0\}$, we recall that $\sin(nx) \rightharpoonup 0$ weakly in $L^2(0,2\pi)$, but $|\sin(nx)| = 2\sigma(\sin(nx))-\sin(nx)$ and $\int_0^{2\pi} |\sin(nx)| =4$, whence $\sigma(\sin(nx))\rightharpoonup0$ cannot hold.
-In view of this example, we see that to conclude on the existence of a minimizer in the case where the dynamics are given by \eqref{eq: sigma.outside.i}, further a priori analysis on the oscillations of the minimizers is required.
-This issue is specific to the continuous-time setting, as in the discrete-time thus finite dimensional optimization setting, weak and strong convergences coincide. \end{remark}
+\begin{remark}[Sobolev regularization] We stress the consideration of a Sobolev, $H^1$--regularization in the case of \eqref{eq: sigma.outside.i} as this is sufficient to guarantee the existence of a minimizer.
+Indeed, an issue could arise if solely an $L^2$--regularization is used due to the specific nonlinear form of the neural ODE \eqref{eq: sigma.outside.i}, which could (but might not) be an impediment for passing to the limit in the equation using only weak convergences (recall $\{\sin(nx)\}_{n=1}^{\infty}$ and $\sigma(x) = \max\{x,0\}$).
+This issue is specific to the continuous-time setting, as in the discrete-time thus finite dimensional optimization setting, weak and strong convergences coincide.
+To our knowledge, a proof of existence of a minimizer in the context of $L^2$--regularized problems under System \eqref{eq: sigma.outside.i} is not known. \end{remark}